makeabilitylab/physcomp/arduino/led-blink.md

 ### What do we mean by HIGH and LOW?

 An Arduino's supply voltage is often written as $$V_S$$, $$V_{CC}$$, and $$V_{DD}$$ in datasheets.
 Sadly, there does not appear to be a consistent naming convention ([link1](https://forum.arduino.cc/index.php?topic=374042.0), [link2](https://electronics.stackexchange.com/questions/17382/what-is-the-difference-between-v-cc-v-dd-v-ee-v-ss)).
-We'll try to consistently use $$V_{CC}$$.
+We'll try to consistently use $$V_{CC}$$ but occasionally you'll see the others ($$V_S$$ and $$V_{DD}$$).

-On the Arduino Uno and Leonardo, the supply voltage ($$V_CC$$) is **5V**.
-So, when a pin as configured as an output via `pinMode(<pin>, OUTPUT)`, the pin can provide either a `HIGH` voltage ($$V_CC$$) or a `LOW` voltage (0V).
+On the Arduino Uno and Leonardo, the supply voltage ($$V_{CC}$$) is **5V**.
+So, when a pin as configured as an output via `pinMode(<pin>, OUTPUT)`, the pin can provide either a `HIGH` voltage ($$V_{CC}$$) or a `LOW` voltage (0V).
 Some microcontrollers operate at 3.3V.
 In this case, a `HIGH` state would be 3.3V but a `LOW` state would still be 0V.

 ### What can we use digital output pins for?

 In general, digital output pins on microcontrollers are designed to send **control signals** and not act as **power supplies**.
 So, while these pins can supply enough current to use LEDs, piezo speakers, or control servo motors, if you need to control a high-current DC load such as a DC motor, you'll need to use a transistor—which is an electronically controlled switch.

-NYU's ITP course has a [nice tutorial](https://itp.nyu.edu/physcomp/labs/motors-and-transistors/using-a-transistor-to-control-high-current-loads-with-an-arduino/), which shows how to use a transistor, external power supply, and an Arduino to drive a DC motor.
+NYU's ITP course has a [nice tutorial](https://itp.nyu.edu/physcomp/labs/motors-and-transistors/using-a-transistor-to-control-high-current-loads-with-an-arduino/) on how to use a transistor, external power supply, and an Arduino to drive a DC motor.
 For students enrolled in our courses, we will tell you when you would need to do this.
 Rest assured, none of the introductory lessons require this circuit configuration.

 ### What's the maximum amount of current a digital output pin can supply?

-The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 40 mA per digital output pin or about ~two LEDs in parallel (each with a forward current of 20mA).
+The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~2-3 LEDs in parallel.
 According to Section 28.1 in the [ATmega328P datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf), anything beyond these limits "*may cause permanent damage to the chip*".
 The maximum total current draw **across all I/O pins** together should not exceed 200mA.
+Again, this limit is not a concern for our introductory lessons (unless you deviate significantly from them).

-Importantly, once you configure a digital I/O pin as `OUTPUT`, do not connect it directly to `GND` or $$V_{DD}$$ (5V on the Uno) or you may damage the microcontroller (typically, just that particular pin will be damaged).
+Importantly, once you configure a digital I/O pin as `OUTPUT`, do not connect it directly to `GND` or $$V_{CC}$$ (5V on the Uno) or you may damage the microcontroller (typically, just that particular pin will be damaged).
 So, for example, if you've accidentally connected Pin 3 directly to 5V and write `pinMode(3, OUTPUT); digitalWrite(3, LOW);`, a whole bunch of current will "sink" into Pin 3 and potentially damage the pin.

 You may be thinking: "um, what?"
 That's OK.
 In our years of teaching, we have had very few Arduinos damaged due to current overdraw (though it's worth watching this video on ["5 Ways to Destroy an Arduino"](https://youtu.be/WmcMrKELkcs)).
 And you won't need to worry about these limits for any of the introductory lessons.